nhpc/generator-mean-seed/main/templates/docs/file-structure.md

 # File Structure, Key Files

+### Notes
+1. The backend and frontend are separated.
+Frontend files are located in the `app/src` folder.
+Everything else is considered the backend, with the exception of:
+	1. `Gruntfile.js`.
+This builds files for both the backend and frontend, since you only want to have to run it once.
+	2. The `configs` folder.
+These files contain properties for both the backend and frontend.

 ## Backend / Node.js / root
 - app	Holds backend AND frontend code.
 	- src Frontend code.
 See below.